 #2 The Dose

 Maybe it is the dose that makes the poison?
 Bread is viewed by many to be a poor source of nutrients.
-Eating a lot of calories with little nutrition can displace the number of calories we eat of more nutrient-dense food.
+Eating a lot of calories with little nutrition can displace the number of calories we eat from more nutrient-dense food.

 When I dumped the bread, I added a lot of different foods to my diet.
 My nutrient diversity went up.
 So when health improves is it because nutrient density increased or because of something in the bread?